 Best gaming chairs in 2022

-We also found that the new integrated adjustable lumbar support could be adjusted not only outwards, but also up and down, too, with the help of a magnetic headrest to attach at several heights.
+We also found that when testing the new integrated adjustable lumbar support it could be adjusted not only outwards, but also up and down, too, with the help of a magnetic headrest to attach at several heights.
 This meant that we could have a personalized level of comfort accommodating us, which is something that some other chairs can't always rival.

 4D armrests (with swappable magnetic ones coming very soon too), a full-recline mode, quality build materials and a wide range of styles to choose from ensures you'll be able to find one you love whether than be in the smooth leatherette finishes or one of the softweave models (now more durable than the previous-gen chairs).
 With a warranty lasting up to five years, you can be assured it's a worthy investment.